davatorium/rofi/doc/rofi-manpage.markdown

 `-combi-modi` *mode1,mode2*

-    The modi to combine in the combi mode.
+  The modi to combine in combi mode.
   For syntax to see `-modi`.
   To get one merge view, of window,run,ssh:

       rofi -show combi -combi-modi "window,run,ssh"

 ### History and Sorting